juzen2003/Capstone-Project/README.md

 # Capstone-Project
-Randomly upload some projects based on the lsit of capstone projects from the course.
+Randomly upload some projects based on the list of capstone projects from the course.